Come Join Us

 For your all your club needs, inquires, or ideas, please contact the Rockville Campus Student Life Specialist, Val Melgosa, by phone, 240-567-7181, in person by visiting RV Campus, SV Building, 104D, and/or schedule a zoom meeting via email at firstname.lastname@example.org.

 Visit the Office of Student Life to verify if a club with the same name or a similar mission/purpose already exists.
-If so, we will connect you; if not, then start your own club by:
+If so, we will connect you; if not, you can start your own club.
+Please ensure that you check in with your club officers and advisors to ensure that they complete the process in a timely manner to become an official club.

-All clubs are responsible for finding an advisor who is a professional staff or faculty member on the campus the club will be established. i.e. if your club is established on the Germantown campus, then your advisor needs to be from the Germantown campus.
+Clubs are responsible for finding an advisor who is a staff or faculty member where the club is established (i.e., if your club is on the Germantown campus, then the advisor must be assigned to work on the Germantown campus) or have a college-wide position)

-- Each officer and advisor will need to submit their information via the Student Life Club Officer Agreement.new window
+a) Each officer and advisor will submit their information via the Student Life Club Leadership Agreement E-Form link at Student Life Club Leadership Agreementnew window.

-The Official Club E-Form deadline is open but please consult with your campus Student Life Specialist for details.
+The deadline is open, but please consult with your campus Student Life Specialist for details and inquiries.

-*Missing any step may jeopardize your club’s ability to become official.
+*Missing any steps(s) may jeopardize your club’s ability to become official.

 Participating as a club officer is a tremendous learning opportunity for any committed student.
 Students pursuing a club officer position should consider the following characteristics and tasks for success: